OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 ## The Octopus Deploy underwater app

 The Octopus Deploy underwater app is a landing page for users creating their first deployment.
-It includes posts to help you continue your journey with Octopus Deploy.
+It includes links to posts that help you continue your journey with Octopus Deploy.

 You can find the web application repository on [GitHub](https://github.com/OctopusSamples/octopus-underwater-app).

 The repository is split into separate branches for different use cases.
-We use the underwater-app-java branch.
+Use the underwater-app-java branch.

 ## Building and pushing to a registry

-We use the command-line to build the Java project and use gcloud to push the image to GCR.
+You use the command-line to build the Java project and use gcloud to push the image to GCR.

 First, configure the gcloud tool to point to your PROJECT_ID: